-Uniti is required to make a \$490.1 million cash payment to Windstream in equal installments over 20 consecutive quarters beginning the first month after Windstream's emergence (the "Settlement Payable") (see Note 14).
-The Settlement Payable was initially recorded at fair value, using the present value of expected future cash flows, and is being amortized using the effective interest method and is classified as Level 2 inputs within the fair value hierarchy.
-The fair value of the Settlement Payable is \$398.9 million and is reported as settlement payable on our Condensed Consolidated Balance Sheet at March 31, 2021.
+Uniti is required to make \$490.1 million of cash payments to Windstream in equal installments over 20 consecutive quarters beginning the first month after Windstream's emergence (the "Settlement Payable").
+See Note 14.
+The Settlement Payable is recorded at fair value, using the present value of future cash flows.
+The future cash flows are discounted using discount rate input based on observable market data.
+Accordingly, we classify inputs used as Level 2 in the fair value hierarchy.
+The remaining fair value of the Settlement Payable is \$378.7 million and is reported on our Condensed Consolidated Balance Sheet at June 30, 2021.
+There have been no changes in the valuation methodologies used since the initial recording.

 We acquired Tower Cloud, Inc. ("Tower Cloud") on August 31, 2016.
 As part of the Tower Cloud acquisition, we were obligated to pay contingent consideration upon achievement of certain defined operational and financial milestones from the date of acquisition through December 31, 2021.
 During the three months ended March 31, 2021, the Company paid \$3.0 million for the achievement of the final remaining milestone in accordance with the Tower Cloud merger agreement.
-During the three months ended March 31, 2020, we paid \$7.1 million for the achievement of certain milestones in accordance with the Tower Cloud merger agreement.
+During the six months ended June 30, 2020, we paid \$7.1 million for the achievement of certain milestones in accordance with the Tower Cloud merger agreement.

 Changes in the fair value of contingent consideration arrangements are recorded in our Condensed Consolidated Statements of Income (Loss) in the period in which the change occurs.
-For the three months ended March 31, 2021 and 2020, there was less than a \$0.1 million and \$1.5 million, respectively, increase in the fair value of the contingent consideration that was recorded in Other (income) expense on the Condensed Consolidated Statements of Income (Loss).
+The final measurement of the contingent consideration was recorded during the three months ended March 31, 2021, resulting in an increase in the fair value of less than \$0.1 million.
+For the three and six months ended June 30, 2020, there was a \$4.6 million and \$6.1 million, respectively, increase in the fair value of the contingent consideration that was recorded in other (income) expense on the Condensed Consolidated Statements of Income (Loss).